microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 Install-WinGetPackage -Name "PowerToys (Preview)"
 ```

-This sample installs the PowerToys package by the specifying the package name.
+This example shows how to install a package by specifying the package name.

 ### Example 4: Install a specific version of a package